TomaszBednorz/BLDC_Controller/Hardware/README.md

 # Hardware - BLDC_Controller

-Project designed in "Altium Designer" software.
+Project designed in the Altium Designer.
 Involve custom BLDC motor controller and encoder based on Hall sensors.

 ## 1. Information
 - The PMSM_Motor_Controller_v2_2023.pdf file contains the electrical schematics for BLDC controller,